ilon-trask/chat-notepad/README.md

 [x] - should sync when go online
 [x] - should get changes to state when return in offline [x] - should get up to date on first load online
-[] - work flow from first visit to use
+[x] - work flow from first visit to use
 [x] - revalidate data button
 [x] - show errors of mutations as toasts
 [x] - logout logic